lavellehatcherjr/GlowReadTTS/GETTING_STARTED.md

 **Test Voice says "browser voice" when I picked an AI voice.** Reload the extension via `chrome://extensions` (toggle off/on, or click the refresh icon).
 You're on an outdated build; the latest version branches the Test Voice copy on whether an AI or browser voice is active.

-**Audio sounds choppy or distorted.** Most often this is CPU load (close other tabs/apps) or extreme speed settings - 0.25× and 4× both introduce artifacts.
-The 0.75×-2× range is the sweet spot.
+**Audio sounds choppy or distorted.** Most often this is CPU load (close other tabs/apps) or extreme speed settings - 0.25× and 2× can introduce artifacts depending on the voice.
+The 0.75×-1.75× range is generally cleanest.
 For browser voices, switching to a different system voice can also help.

 ## Where to get help